loopwerk/loopwerk.io/content/articles/2025-02-26-django-admin-datetime.md

 }
 ```

-This is a substantial improvements for our admins, who now understand exactly what’s being asked of them.
+This is a substantial improvement for our admins, who now understand exactly what’s being asked of them.
 They know that dates and times have to be entered in a certain time zone, and that they should translate their “target” time zone to UTC.

 ![](/articles/images/django-admin-datetime-after.png)